 Focus Sessions provide in-depth coverage of specific topics of interest and are presented by interested academic and industry groups.
-Held on 21 June, these educational opportunities in science, society, and education are organized by members and open to all meeting attendees.
-Sessions are held live, with Q&A and chat, and will be available as on-demand programming for 30 days after the meeting.
+Held on Wednesday, 15 June, from 8:30 to 11:30 am, these educational opportunities in science, society, and education are organized by members and open to all in-person meeting attendees.

 Organized by Stem Cell COREdinates